goldshore/goldshore-github-io/README.md

 ## Contact form configuration

-The public contact form posts to `/api/contact`, which forwards to Formspree after passing Cloudflare Turnstile validation.
+The public contact form posts to Formspree after passing Cloudflare Turnstile validation.
 To finish wiring the production form:

 1. Log into the Formspree dashboard and copy the live form endpoint (for example `https://formspree.io/f/abcd1234`).
 2. Store the endpoint as a secret so the Worker can forward submissions: